 1. Flexibility with goals, assessments, & treatment

-The number one thing I loved most of private practice is the FLEXIBILITY!!!
-When I was in grad school, I pictured assessing a patient, writing a report and goals, treating that patient with EBP therapy techniques, and then dismissing the patient when appropriate.
+The number one thing I love most of private practice is the FLEXIBILITY!!!
+When I was in grad school, I pictured assessing a patient, writing a report and goals, treating that patient with evidence-based therapy techniques, and then dismissing the patient when appropriate.

 This is the ONLY setting where that dream becomes "mostly" true!

 I also love being able to see children in their homes.
-I find when therapy is conducted in a child's home, the quicker the progress.
+I find when therapy is conducted in a child's home, progress is quicker.

 2. Strong parent relationship

-Parents have to drop off, pick up, and hopefully participate in therapy.
-Sometimes, therapy is done in the home.
+Parents have to drop off, pick up, and take part in therapy.
+Sometimes, therapy takes place in the home.
 Either way, there is constant parent-therapist contact.
 I saw what an impact a strong parent-therapist relationship had on progress.
-When parents were updated frequently on goals, hand-given a home program, and observed therapy regularly, children made the most progress.
+When parents are updated on goals, hand-given a home program, and observe therapy, children make fast progress.

 3. Variety of disorders

-I worked and currently work with children and adults and almost every disorder imaginable.
+You get to see anything!
 The variety of assessment and therapy appeals to me.
-I get bored by the "same old thing" easily.
+I get bored by the "same old thing."